-The Campus Director or the Director of Education may grant leaves of absences and/or waive interim satisfactory standards for certain circumstances.
+The Registrar may approve leaves of absences and/or waive interim satisfactory standards for certain circumstances.
 At the time of a request for an LOA, a student must be satisfactorily progressing academically.

 Students who find it necessary to take a leave of absence must make a written request to administration and approval is granted on an individual basis.
-LOA's that are properly approved will be maintained in the student's permanent file.
+'OA's that are properly approved will be maintained in the student's permanent file.
 LOA's approved for students receiving Title IV funding may not exceed 180 consecutive days in one 12 month period.
 Students returning from leave of absence may have to wait for the appropriate course to be offered, which may cause them to exceed their maximum program completion time.
 Tuition cost may be affected.
 Failure to return from a leave of absence will result in termination from the program.
 Standards of satisfactory progress will not be affected during an approved leave of absence.
-If the student is a Title IV loan recipient, prior to granting the LOA, the effects that the student's failure to return from an LOA may have on the student's loan repayment terms, including the expiration of the student's grace period, will be explained.
+In the event that a student who receives federal financial aid is withdrawn from their academic program due to failure to return as scheduled, the commencement of their federal student loan repayment grace period will be marked by their last date of attendance before the start of the Leave of Absence (LOA).
+This circumstance may result in the loans entering immediate repayment, and the student's eligibility for continued federal financial aid will be subject to a review.